mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-which he had visited Antares, Amdukan and finally Vland, where he stayed for over a year to study at the Argushiigi Admegulasha Bilanidin (AAB), the Vilani ‘repository of all knowledge’.
-In a public statement, Cleon expressed admiration for the world’s history and customs.
-While studying at the AAB, he published a dissertation: ‘The Vilani Imperative: Lessons of the Shudusham Concords’.
-Within the Core sector in the year -112, terrorists detonated a bomb on a courier robot that killed the premier of Fornol and several Sylean nobles while aboard the Empire’s Banner , a Sylean warship.
+which he had visited Antares, Amdukan and finally Vland, where he stayed for over a year to study at the Argushiigi Admegulasha Bilanidin (AAB), the Vilani 'repository of all knowledge'.
+In a public statement, Cleon expressed admiration for the world's history and customs.
+While studying at the AAB, he published a dissertation: 'The Vilani Imperative: Lessons of the Shudusham Concords'.
+Within the [[Core sector]]  in the year -112, terrorists detonated a bomb on a courier robot that killed the premier of Fornol and several Sylean nobles while aboard the Empire's Banner , a Sylean warship.
 The incident nearly caused a

 civil war.
-Cleon’s scholarly paper hypothesised that the Shudusham Concords, which limited the use of weaponry on robots, were evidence of the enduring Vilani legacy in the modern Core.
+Cleon's scholarly paper hypothesised that the Shudusham Concords, which limited the use of weaponry on robots, were evidence of the enduring Vilani legacy in the modern Core.
 Cautious and limited